-In this paper, we introduce a model merging benchmark for MLLMs, which includes diverse tasks such as VQA, Geometry, Chart, OCR, and Grounding.
-For each task, we collect comprehensive public datasets with at least 100k samples to ensure effective supervised fine-tuning, and select corresponding benchmarks to evaluate distinct capabilities.
+In this paper, we introduce a model merging benchmark for MLLMs, which includes diverse specialized models such as VQA, Geometry, Chart, OCR, and Grounding.
+For each corresponding task, we collect comprehensive public datasets with at least 100k samples to ensure effective supervised fine-tuning, and select corresponding benchmarks to evaluate distinct capabilities.
 We derive an upper bound on the error between the merged model and expert models, proving that merging performance is influenced by the learning rate and iterations, which control the extent of parameter drift.
-Smaller parameter changes lead to easier merging.
+Smaller parameter changes sacrifice task performance but lead to more effortless merging.
 We choose two types of vision-language models: InternVL2.5 and Qwen2-VL, providing both LoRA and full fine-tuning checkpoints.
 Moreover, most existing MLLMs specialize in dual modalities, and incorporating new modality encoders requires re-training on new modality-text data.
-Generating high-quality multimodal instruction data is resource-consuming~\cite{jiang2024specific}.
+Generating high-quality multimodal instruction data is resource-consuming~\citep{jiang2024specific}.
 Therefore, we explore how model merging can efficiently combine different modalities (\eg, vision-language, audio-language, and video-language models), moving toward the Omni-language model.
 This offers a data-free way to reuse and integrate modality-specific encoders into a unified LLM.

 Based on our benchmark, we conduct an in-depth comparison and analysis of state-of-the-art merging methods in capability and modality merging settings.
-Furthermore, we propose a novel merging method that improves the task vector (\ie, the parameter change between fine-tuned and base models) optimization.
-This method optimizes the merged model based on a loss defined over task vector interactions and applies low-rank approximations to reduce redundant noise, achieving the best results.
-Combining multiple MLLMs without additional data training, the merged model can even outperform expert MLLMs in their respective capabilities and mixture data training.
+Furthermore, we propose a novel merging method that improves the task vector (\ie, the parameter change between fine-tuned and base models) optimization. \textit{OptMerge} optimizes the merged model based on a loss defined over task vector interactions and applies low-rank approximations to reduce redundant noise, achieving the best results.
+Combining multiple MLLMs without requiring data, the merged model can even outperform expert MLLMs in their respective capabilities and mixture data training.
 We also find that merging methods effectively integrate inputs from multiple modalities, outperforming models trained on individual modalities, thus emphasizing the complementary nature of modal information.